Femi-lawal/sustainable-ai/README.md

 ### Final Conclusion:

     - This project demonstrates a proof-of-concept for "Sustainable AI" by linking NLP inputs directly to physical energy estimates.
-    - The energy prediction model achieves R² = 0.9813 (98.1% accuracy) calibrated against real energy measurements.
+    - The energy prediction model achieves R² = 0.9809 (98.09% accuracy) calibrated against real energy measurements.
-    - The model meets all professional evaluation standards: MAPE = 6.8%, Prediction Bias = 0.9988, 94% predictions within 20%.
+    - The model meets all professional evaluation standards: RMSE = 3.28 J, MAE = 2.46 J, 94% predictions within 20%.
     - The optimization pipeline reduces energy consumption by 8-43% while maintaining semantic meaning.
     - The application successfully combines supervised learning (energy prediction), unsupervised learning (anomaly detection), and NLP (prompt simplification) into a unified framework.
     - By integrating anomaly detection and prompt optimization, users can make informed decisions about their AI usage and reduce environmental impact.